-Claire Connolly Knox, Ph.D. is an Associate Professor and Founding Director of the Master in Emergency and Crisis Management Program in UCF's School of Public Administration.
+Claire Connolly Knox, Ph.D. is a Professor and Founding Director of the Master in Emergency and Crisis Management Program in UCF's School of Public Administration.
 Her research interests include environmental vulnerability and disaster response, environmental policy and planning in coastal zones, and Habermas' critical theory.
 She teaches Disaster Response and Recovery, Environmental Planning and Policy, Environmental Policy and Management, and Managing Emergencies and Crises courses.
 Dr. Knox's interdisciplinary research applies a discursive theory lens to language underlying environmental and emergency management plans and policies.
 This is important because narrative analysis provides alternative explanations for contradictions and anomalies affecting policy change and implementation outcomes.

 Dr. Knox’s co-edited book, “Cultural Competency for Emergency and Crisis Management: Concepts, Theories and Case Studies” was published by Routledge in 2020 and received the 2021 Book of the Year Award from the American Society of Public Administration’s Section on Democracy and Social Justice.
 She has published in high-ranked journals including Public Administration Review, Environmental Politics, Journal of Environmental Policy and Planning, Administration & Society, Disaster Prevention and Management, and Risk Analysis.
 She has obtained $5 million in internal and external grants, including a National Science Foundation grant with engineering faculty to measure hurricane evacuation behavior using social media data and subsequently received a grant to update Florida’s State Evacuation Plan.